What You Should Know Before Getting a Prosthetic Leg

 A prosthetist is a health care professional who specializes in prosthetic limbs and can help you select the right components.
 You’ll have frequent appointments, especially in the beginning, so it’s important to feel comfortable with the prosthetist you choose.

 Rehabilitation Is an Ongoing, Collaborative Process

 Once you’ve selected your prosthetic leg components, you will need rehabilitation to strengthen your legs, arms and cardiovascular system, as you learn to walk with your new limb.
 You’ll work closely with rehabilitation physicians, physical therapists and occupational therapists to develop a rehabilitation plan based on your mobility goals.
-A big part of this plan is to keep your healthy leg in good shape.
-“Your healthy leg is worth its weight in gold,” emphasizes Keszler.
-“While prosthetic technology is always advancing, nothing can replicate a healthy leg.”
+A big part of this plan is to keep your healthy leg in good shape: while prosthetic technology is always advancing, nothing can replicate a healthy leg.

 Getting Used to a Prosthetic Leg Isn’t Easy

 Learning to get around with a prosthetic leg can be a challenge.
 Even after initial rehabilitation is over, you might experience some issues that your prosthetist and rehabilitation team can help you manage.
 Common obstacles include:

 - Excessive sweating (hyperhidrosis), which can affect the fit of the prosthesis and lead to skin issues.

 - Changing residual limb shape.
 This usually occurs in the first year after an amputation as the tissue settles into its more permanent shape, and may affect the fit of the socket.